 In June and July of 1999, an aerial survey covered the waters of Bristol Bay.
-Two types of corrections were needed for these aerial surveys: one for observer perception bias to correct for animals not counted because they were not observed and one to correct for porpoise availability/visibility at the surface.
-The 1999 survey resulted in an observed abundance estimate for the Bering Sea harbor porpoise stock of 16,289 (CV = 0.132; Hobbs and Waite 2010), which includes the perception bias correction factor (1.337; CV = 0.062) obtained during the survey using an independent belly window observer.
-Laake et al. (1997) estimated the availability bias for aerial surveys of harbor porpoise in Puget Sound to be 2.96 (CV = 0.180); the use of this correction factor is preferred to other published correction factors (e.g., Barlow et al. 1988, Calambokidis et al. 1993) because it is an empirical estimate of availability bias.
-However the Laake et al. (1997) correction results from a different area and should be replaced with a correction derived from data collected in Alaska.
-Applying this second correction factor, the corrected abundance estimate is 48,215 (16,289 × 2.96 = 48,215; CV = 0.223).
-The estimate for 1999 can be considered conservative for that time period, as the surveyed areas did not include known harbor porpoise range along the Aleutian Island chain, near the Pribilof Islands, or in the waters north of Cape Newenham (approximately $59^{\circ}$ N).
+Two types of corrections were needed for these aerial surveys: one to correct for animals available but not counted because they were missed by the observer (perception bias) and another to correct for porpoise that were submerged and not available at the surface (availability bias).
+The 1999 survey resulted in an observed abundance estimate for the Bering Sea harbor porpoise stock of 16,289 (CV = 0.13: Hobbs and Waite 2010), which includes the perception bias correction factor (1.337; CV = 0.06) obtained during the survey using an independent belly window observer.
+Laake et al. (1997) estimated the availability bias correction factor for aerial surveys of harbor porpoise in Puget Sound to be 2.96 (CV = 0.18); the use of this correction factor is preferred to other published correction factors (e.g., Barlow et al. 1988, Calambokidis et al. 1993) because it is an empirical estimate of availability bias.
+Applying the Laake et al. (1997) correction factor, the corrected abundance estimate is 48,215 porpoise (16,289 \times 2.96 = 48,215; CV = 0.22).
+The estimate for 1999 can be considered conservative for that time period, as the surveyed areas did not include known harbor porpoise range along the Aleutian Island chain, near the Pribilof Islands, or in the waters north of Cape Newenham (approximately 59°N).

 Shipboard visual line-transect surveys for cetaceans were conducted on the eastern Bering Sea shelf in association with pollock stock assessment surveys in June and July of 1999, 2000, 2002, 2004, 2008, and 2010 (Moore et al. 2002; Friday et al. 2012, 2013).
 The entire range of the survey was completed in three of those years (2002, 2008, and 2010) and harbor porpoise abundance estimates were calculated for each of these surveys (Friday et al. 2013); however, correction factors were not applied for perception bias, availability bias, or responsive movement to the ship.
-The abundance estimate was 1,971 (CV = 0.46) for 2002, 4,056 (CV = 0.40) for 2008, and 833 (CV = 0.66) for 2010.
+The abundance estimate was 1,971 porpoise (CV = 0.46) for 2002, 4,056 (CV = 0.40) for 2008, and 833 (CV = 0.66) for 2010.
 Although the 2010 estimate is the lowest of the three years, it is not significantly different from the 2002 and 2008 estimates (Friday et al. 2013).
-These surveys are useful for showing distribution throughout the southeastern Bering Sea and the relationship to hydrographic domains; however, because the surveys were not designed for harbor porpoise and no correction factors are available, the abundance estimates are not used to calculate a population estimate.
+These surveys are useful for showing distribution throughout the southeastern Bering Sea and the relationship to hydrographic domains; however, because the surveys were not designed to estimate abundance of harbor porpoise and no correction factors to account for groups missed on the trackline or responsive movement are available, these estimates are not used to calculate minimum population estimates.